femidacosta/reading-notes/README.md

 - [ ] Feel good about your progress, the connections you have made in your brain and with others on the course:tada:

+Here is a link to my Github Profile
+This site was built using [GitHub Pages](https://pages.github.com/).